Guns are now the LEADING cause of death of children in America

 But there is HOPE.

-Every parent can prevent tragedies by asking one simple question:
+Every parent can prevent tragedies by asking one simple question when their child goes to play at someone’s house:

 “Is there a gun where my child plays?”